daohoangson/js-tinhte-api/README.md

 While the ones in `apiFetchesWithAuth` wait until authentication complete before being fetched.
 Please note that it's not guaranteed that fetches in `apiFetchesWithAuth` will have a valid token (a non-logged in user visit your app for example).

-The HOC will do the fetches and update `apiData` prop for the component to use (in the example above, `apiData.someKey` will become available).
+The HOC will do the fetches and pass data as props for the component to use (in the example above, `props.someKey` will become available).
 By default, the HOC will use the response `JSON` object as the value, you can do some normalization via `success` to make it easier to render.
 Additionally, you can specify the `error` callback to provide some default value in case of a failed request.